profsmith89/ctps/_sources/chap02.md

 The syntax on the righthand side of the `=` operator where we set `short_dialog` (line 25) is a bit intimidating, and let's take a moment and make sure we understand exactly what it does.
 The key to understanding is to remember that *the Python order of computations takes place left to right*.

-With that in mind, we can read `dialog[1:].split('"')[0]` as saying: Take the object named `dialog` and treat it as a sequence.
+With that in mind, we can understand `dialog[1:].split('"')[0]` as saying: Take the object named `dialog` and treat it as a sequence.
 We want every item in this sequence except the first (i.e., excluding the 0th item), as specified by the slice `dialog[1:]`.
-Next, split this result into a list of subsequences using the double-quote character as the splitting points, as specified by `.split('"')`.
+Next, split this result into a list of subsequences using the double-quote character as the splitting point, as specified by `.split('"')`.
 The double-quote character is not included in the resulting subsequences, and the list returned by `split` is itself a sequence.
 We index into this list to grab the first item (i.e., at index `0`), which turns out to be everything in `the_line` between the opening double quote and the ending double quote!
-And this explains why the subsequent `print` concatenates opening and closing double-quote characters back onto the `short_dialog` as we print it.
+This explains why the subsequent `print` concatenates the opening and closing double-quote characters back onto the `short_dialog` as we print it.

 The righthand side of the `short_dialog` assignment statement is an example of *function composition*, and we will see it used often.
 In fact, we saw an earlier example in our for-loop code (i.e., `range(len(the_line))`).
 This example looks a lot like function composition in mathematics, where you evaluate the stuff in the innermost pair of parentheses first and then work your way out to the outermost parentheses.
 Overall, try not to let either of these different forms of function composition overwhelm or intimidate you.
 When you come across them, just take them a step at a time.
-You'll eventually come to appreciate that[^fn12]
+In this next example,[^fn12] you'll eventually come to appreciate that

 ```{code-block} python
 ---